tankaru/OpenSwitchMaps/README.md

 1. You can jump to OpenStreetMap at the same position
 1. Left click: Open in the same tab.
 Middle click: Open a new tab.

+## Settings
+Show/hide maps:
+1. Right click the earth icon,
+1. Select "Options"
+1. Check/uncheck each map to show/hide it.

+## Screenshots
-Screenshot of Chrome
+Chrome

 ![Screenshot of Chrome](Screenshot-chrome.jpg)

-Screenshot of Firefox
+Firefox

 ![Screenshot of Firefox](Screenshot-firefox.jpg)

-Example video
+## Example video

 [![Example](http://img.youtube.com/vi/tO87xkc7VaI/0.jpg)](http://www.youtube.com/watch?v=tO87xkc7VaI)